Disclaimer: I know next to nothing about this.

 TBH I don’t understand this framing, but possibly because I don’t come from a dynamical systems group; I just dabble in special cases thereof.
 Surely you either do physics, and work out the dynamics of your system from experiment, or you do statistics and select an appropriate model to minimise some estimated predictive loss trading off data set, model complexity and algorithmic complexity.
 I need to read more to understand the rationale here, clearly.

-Anyway, tools here seem to include inventing large spaces of hidden states (Takens embedding); does this get us some nice algebraic properties?
+Anyway, tools seem to include inventing large spaces of hidden states (Takens embedding); does this get us some nice algebraic properties?
 Also, how does delay embedding relate?
 Is that the same?
-(Further bonus question – did SiJR04 rediscover delay embedding, or have they extended it?)
-Sample complexity results here seem to be scanty, possibly because they usually want their chaos to be deterministic and admitting noise would be fiddly.
+Sample complexity results seem to be scanty, possibly because they usually want their chaos to be deterministic and admitting noise would be fiddly.

-OTOH, from a statistical perspective there are lots of useful techniques to infer special classes of dynamical systems state-space, even with nonlinear dynamics. e.g. in plain old model-based count time series such as branching processes, and grammatical inference of formal syntax, and nonlinear system identification.
+OTOH, from a statistical perspective there are lots of useful techniques to infer special classes of dynamical systems state-space.
+It is especially interesting inmgrammatical inference of formal syntax where there are many lovely and faintly depressing computational complexity results.

 Stuff that I might actually use